EN-1: Student Educators Program – version 2.2

 The key difference between an educators program and standard outreach campaigns or planning committees is training.
 A peer-to-peer-focused education program trains students to become “experts” in a certain sustainability-focused topic, and these experts then train their peers on these topics in a coordinated, ongoing fashion.
 In contrast, standard outreach campaigns aim to raise awareness about sustainability topics without a coordinated education and training component.
 Typical sustainability planning committees work to develop or implement sustainability plans rather than offer peer-to-peer education.
 Standard outreach campaigns are covered under EN 5: Outreach Campaign.
 Typical planning committees are covered under PA 1: Sustainability Coordination.

-Number of students enrolled for credit should be consistent between this credit and what is reported in PRE 5 (v.2.2) or IC 3 (v.2.1).
+Number of students enrolled for credit should be consistent between this credit and what is reported in PRE 5.
 See related Help Center article on sharing information between credits.

-- Colorado State University – Diverse array of programs and good documentation.
+- Colorado State University – Diverse array of programs and good documentation are provided.
+Good reporting example for larger institutions.

 - All programs must have a clearly defined peer-to-peer component.
 To count, peer-to-peer-focused education programs should train students to become “experts” in a certain sustainability-focused topic in a coordinated, ongoing fashion.
 These individuals then become peer educators who share what they have learned with other members of the same group to catalyze change.